 It provides an excellent overview of the county’s past with exhibitions relating to social history, ethnography and much more.
 It can take up to 4 hours to explore it thoroughly, however, a quick scan is possible in less than an hour and a half.

-Temple Street Night Market is a particular highlight in Mong Kok with a mix of curios, fortune tellers and food stands, creating more confusion than you can handle on your first day in Hong Kong.
+Temple Street Night Market is a particular highlight in Mong Kok with a mix of curios, fortune tellers and food stands, creating more confusion than you can handle on your day 1 in Hong Kong.
 Foodies will particularly like exploring the area’s street food stalls, tea houses and casual eateries here.
 For women looking for shopping, the Ladies Market (With bargain clothing and accessories) can be a total jackpot.

 Tsim Sha Tsui Promenade

-While you’re here, make sure to visit the Avenue of Stars, Hong Kong’s answer to the Hollywood “Walk of Fame,” where you can see the stars of Chinese and Western film alike.
+While you’re here, make sure to visit the Avenue of Stars, Hong Kong’s answer to the Hollywood “Walk of Fame,” where you can see the stars of Chinese and Western films alike.
 There are shops, restaurants, and, at night, a large outdoor market serving traditional Cantonese food alongside knockoffs and souvenirs.
 Come ready to haggle.

 The best way to get across the harbour from Kowloon Island to Hong Kong Island is via the Star Ferry, which showcases a fantastic view of the city skyline for only 2.70 HKD (or even less with an Octopus Card).